 (3) The Board is a body corporate and, with the approval of the Lieutenant Governor in Council, may pass by-laws and regulations governing its proceedings.

 (4) The Board shall administer, enforce and carry out any Act in which the Board is designated for the purpose in such Act or that is assigned to it by the Lieutenant Governor in Council.
 R.S.O.
 1990, c.
 M.29, s.
 8.

 Powers of Deputy Minister as to obtaining information

 9. (1) The Deputy Minister may require from employers, workers and other persons such information concerning rates of wages, hours of work, regularity of employment, and other matters as he or she considers necessary for the proper carrying out of this Act or of any of the Acts or regulations administered by the Ministry.

 Public inquiries by Board

-(2) For the purpose of procuring such information or for the purpose of assisting the Ministry in carrying out section 6, the Minister may authorize the Board or any members of the Board to conduct an inquiry and section 33 of the Public Inquiries Act, 2009 applies to the inquiry.
-2009, c.
-33, Sched.
-6, s.
-70.
+(2) For the purpose of procuring such information or for the purpose of assisting the Ministry in carrying out section 6, the Minister may authorize the Board or any members of the Board to conduct a public inquiry and the Board and the member or members thereof acting under such authority have, for the purpose of conducting such public inquiry, the powers of a commission under Part II of the Public Inquiries Act, which Part applies to such public inquiry as if it were an inquiry under that Act.